 There is a 50% minimum participation requirement for all construction contracts at or over

 $100,000; all professional services contracts at or over $50,000; and all purchases of commodities, goods and associated services at or over $50,000.
-All construction contracts below $100,000; all professional services contracts below $50,000; and all procurements of commodities and associated services below $50,000 must include outreach to certified local firms, such that a minimum of three local firms have responded to solicitations.
+All construction contracts below $100,000; all professional services contracts below $50,000; and all procurement of commodities and associated services below $50,000 must include outreach to certified local firms, such that a minimum of three local firms have responded to solicitations.
+Disposition and Development Agreements (DDAs) and owner participation agreements which award construction and construction-related agreements, with all of the agreements to include the L/SLBE Program requirements.
+The goals set forth must be maintained for the duration of the project.

-The 50% local business participation requirement must be met with a minimum participation of 25% for Local Business Enterprises (LBE)/Local Not for Profit Business Enterprise (L/NFPBE) and 25% for Small Local Business Enterprises (SLBE)/Small Local Not for Profit Business Enterprise (S/LNFPBE).
+The 50% local business participation requirement must be met with a minimum participation of15% for Local Business Enterprises (LBE)/Local Not for Profit Business Enterprise (L/NFPBE) and 35% for Small Local Business Enterprises (SLBE)/Small Local Not for Profit Business Enterprise (S/LNFPBE).
 SLBE and SLNFPBE may meet the full 50% requirement.

 Where Very Small Local Business Enterprises (VSLBE) participation is evident, the level of participation will be double-counted towards meeting the requirement.

-The City of Oakland also has a 50% L/SLBE trucking participation requirement based on a list of certified truckers to enhance the participation of locally based trucking firms in city funded public works projects.
-In the case of construction projects where trucking is warranted, 50% of the total trucking dollars must be allotted to certified (Oakland) Local Truckers.
-The City will note in bid specifications when the 50% local trucking requirement is applicable.
+The City of Oakland also has a 50% certified SLBE trucking participation requirement based on a list of certified truckers to enhance the participation of locally based trucking firms in city funded public works and other subsidized including DDA and OPA projects.
+In the case of construction projects where trucking is warranted, 50% of the total trucking dollars must be allotted to certified small local truckers .
+The City will note in bid specifications when the 50% small local trucking requirement is applicable.
 It is important to note that failure to comply with the 50% trucking requirement will result in a non-responsive bid.

 Based on the “Rule of Three,” there must be at least three certified businesses listed in the industry, trade or profession that constitutes a major category of work.
-If at least three L/SLBEs are not certified, then the requirement is either waived, or the 50% requirement may be set at a percentage from 50 % to 0%, but not less than 20% if at least one L/SLBE is certified and available.
+If at least three L/SLBEs are not certified, then the requirement is either waived, or the 50% requirement may be set at a percentage not less than 20% if at least one L/SLBE is certified and available.
 Adjustments may be made if, for example, the Oakland market holds more firms than are certified by the City.
 Those non-certified firms may be canvassed and invited to certify with the City and/or invited if firms are already certified by other entities.

 The awarding authority shall request an availability analysis prior to advertisement if there is reason to believe that the availability of certified firms will not satisfy the 50% requirement.
-The request for an availability analysis must be made prior to advertisement and/or in time for completion of the analysis prior to issuing an invitation for bids (IFB), request for proposals (RFP) or any other solicitation.
+The request for an availability analysis must be made prior to advertisement and/or prior to issuing an invitation for bids (IFB), request for proposals (RFP) or any other solicitation.

 Prime Construction Contractors are required to submit a completed Subcontractor Listing (Schedule R) for construction and Project Consultant Listing (Schedule E) by the required submittal due date for professional services projects contracts, as found in the Appendix.
 The subcontractor listing provides the buyer with a formal list of subcontractors, the trade or service area to be provided, bid amounts and certification status for all profit and not-for profit businesses that will be used on the project.